Exemptions from Mutual Obligation Requirements for principal carers

 We may allow you to be exempt during periods of kinship care.
 This exemption may last up to 12 months at a time.

-- caring for a child as a family or community member, but
+- you’re caring for a child as a family or community member

-To be eligible for this exemption, you must have carer responsibilities under one of these legal orders:
+To be eligible for this exemption, you must have carer responsibilities under 1 of these legal orders:

 You may be exempt for up to 16 weeks at a time due to other carer responsibilities.
 For example, if you’re looking after a child under an informal arrangement, that has state or territory authority support.